menczeln/Mikrotik/ddns-digitalocean/README.md

 # ddns-digitalocean - Digital Ocean DNS updater script

-This script update the given A record of your Domain hosted by Digital Ocean if the public IP was changed.
+This script updates the A record of your domain hosted by Digital Ocean if the public IP has changed.

 Parameters:
   - **subDomain:** The Name of A record in your DNS zone to update (must be already exist)